 Nothing in this IPS prevents the use of leverage, provided it is prudent to do so.
 Leverage is inherent in the use of certain types of investment strategies and instruments.
-Where leverage is employed, ONE JIB (for MNRI) and the Treasurer (for MRI) shall have in place monitoring procedures to manage overall exposure to any counterparty Leverage is not a strategy currently employed by ONE JIB but may be considered at a later date.
+Where leverage is employed, ONE JIB (for MNRI) and the Treasurer (for MRI) shall have in place monitoring procedures to manage overall exposure to any counterparty.
+Leverages should not be exercised for speculative purposes but may be used as a hedging tool.